tahonermann/text_view/README.md

 standard iterator interface for enumerating the [characters](#character) encoded by the associated [encoding](#encoding) `ET` in the [code unit](#code-unit) sequence exposed by the associated view.
-These types satisfy the `TextIterator` concept and are default constructible, copy and move constructible, copy and move assignable, and equality comparable.
+These types satisfy the `TextInputIterator` concept and are default constructible, copy and move constructible, copy and move assignable, and equality comparable.

 These types also conditionally satisfy `ranges::ForwardIterator`,